Fated To Love

 she has a crush on who had come with her on the

-other of course it's a huge shock.
-The two cretins
+each other of course it's a huge shock.
+The two

-barge in and start to take pictures for the
+cretins barge in and start to take pictures for

-camera from them.
-It ends up in the water outside
+the camera from them.
+It ends up in the water

-she is pregnant with the chaebol heir's baby.
-She
+she finds out she is pregnant with the chaebol

-to a type of "shot-gun" wedding, partly because of
+agrees to a type of "shot-gun" wedding, partly

 My Friends), who desperately wants a